AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Long Shots.** Attacking at Long Range doesn't impose Disadvantage on your Ranged Attack Rolls with Weapons.

-**Fancy Feet.** If you are the target of a Melee Attack from a hostile creature that misses while you are wielding a Ranged or Thrown weapon, you can use your Reaction to move up to 5 feet without provoking opportunity attacks.
+**Fancy Feet.** If you are the target of a Melee Attack from a hostile creature that misses while you are wielding a Ranged or Thrown weapon, you can use your Reaction to move up to 5 feet without provoking Opportunity Attacks.
 Once you have moved you can make a single </br>Ranged Weapon Attack as part of the </br>same Reaction.

 :